morgengc/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Train the model

-.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used many hyperparameters, including `EPOCHS = 15`, `BATCH_SIZE = 128`, `rate = 0.002`, and these paramters lead a best result.

 #### 4. Hyperparameter tuning